warkruid/lockdown/README.md

 ##Suggestions for firefox:
 * Make a separate banking profile for firefox. ("firefox --profilemanager"
-* In the lockdown script change BROWSER="firefox" to BROWSER="firefox -P <profilename>"
+* In the lockdown script change BROWSER="firefox" to BROWSER="firefox -P profilename"
 * Disable unneeded plugins and extensions (java,flash) in this profile
 * Install a plugin like [Certificate Patrol][3] in this profile.